bradreeder/Tile-game/README.md

 * Write front-end tests refactoring code as is necessary
 * Back-end tests done.
 Test that the level.txt files have the correct content.
 * Write an algorithm that solves the puzzle, and is able to work out its difficulty, so you can use it to test if a level is solvable and generate random levels.
-* Add: codeclimate.yml, travis.yml, codecov.yml.
 * We have thus far used the same maps as Zelda: Oracle of Ages.
 Come up with your own levels that fairly increment in difficulty, and come up with ideas for unique game mechanics.
 * Responsive mobile-first design
 * Get it working in other browsers (i.e. get es6 code to work in other browsers)
-* Add quickstart guide to readme: npm install, how to test frontend, how to test backend, how to run in localhost:4000.
 * Add midi audio file, retro themed